Development of Lightweight, Electrically Conductive, Multi-functional Textiles and Composites

 CAPE CANAVERAL, Fla. – At the Canister Rotation Facility at NASA's Kennedy Space Center, workers steam clean the shipping containers holding the first major flight hardware for space shuttle Atlantis' STS-125 mission to NASA's Hubble Space Telescope.
 The containers will next be moved to the airlock in the Payload Hazardous Servicing facility where the hardware will be prepared for its targeted October launch.
 The payload carriers will be prepared for the integration of telescope science instruments, both internal and external replacement components, as well as the flight support equipment to be used by the astronauts during the servicing mission.
 The three payload carriers or pallets are the Flight Support System, the Super Lightweight Interchangeable Carrier and the Orbital Replacement Unit Carrier.
 At the end of July, a fourth and final carrier, the Multi-Use Lightweight Equipment carrier will join the others in the Payload Hazardous Servicing Facility where the Hubble payload is being prepared for launch.
 Photo credit: NASA/Jack Pfaller

-CAPE CANAVERAL, Fla. – Another container with flight hardware for space shuttle Atlantis' STS-125 mission to NASA's Hubble Space Telescope is moved toward the airlock in the Payload Hazardous Servicing Facility at NASA's Kennedy Space Center.
-In the facility, the hardware will be prepared for its targeted October launch.
-The payload carriers will be prepared for the integration of telescope science instruments, both internal and external replacement components, as well as the flight support equipment to be used by the astronauts during the servicing mission.
+CAPE CANAVERAL, Fla. – In the Payload Hazardous Servicing Facility at NASA's Kennedy Space Center, workers begin to attach a crane to part of the ground support equipment for the STS-125 Hubble Servicing Mission.
+The GSE are carriers, or pallets, that will hold equipment in space shuttle Atlantis’ payload bay.
+This carrier will be moved to a work stand.
+The carriers will be prepared for the integration of telescope science instruments, both internal and external replacement components, as well as the flight support equipment to be used by the astronauts during the servicing mission.
 The three payload carriers or pallets are the Flight Support System, the Super Lightweight Interchangeable Carrier and the Orbital Replacement Unit Carrier.
 At the end of July, a fourth and final carrier, the Multi-Use Lightweight Equipment carrier will join the others in the Payload Hazardous Servicing Facility where the Hubble payload is being prepared for launch.
-Photo credit: NASA/Jack Pfaller
+Photo credit: NASA/Cory Huston

 CAPE CANAVERAL, Fla. – The Multi-Use Lightweight Equipment (MULE) carrier arrives at the Payload Hazardous Servicing Facility at NASA's Kennedy Space Center.
 The MULE is part of the payload for the fifth and final shuttle servicing mission to NASA's Hubble Space Telescope, STS-125.
 The MULE carrier will join the Flight Support System, the Super Lightweight Interchangeable Carrier and the Orbital Replacement Unit Carrier in the Payload Hazardous Servicing Facility where the Hubble payload is being prepared for launch.
 The Relative Navigation Sensors and the New Outer Blanket Layers will be on the MULE.
 The payload is scheduled to go to Launch Pad 39A in mid-September to be installed into Atlantis' payload bay.
 Atlantis is targeted to launch Oct.
 8 at 1:34 a.m.
 EDT. .Photo credit: NASA/Amanda Diller

-CAPE CANAVERAL, Fla. – In the Payload Hazardous Servicing Facility at NASA's Kennedy Space Center, technicians remove the protective cover from the Multi-Use Lightweight Equipment, or MULE, carrier.
+CAPE CANAVERAL, Fla. – In the Payload Hazardous Servicing Facility at NASA's Kennedy Space Center, the Multi-Use Lightweight Equipment, or MULE, carrier rests on a stand in the high bay.
 The MULE is part of the payload for the fifth and final shuttle servicing mission to NASA's Hubble Space Telescope, STS-125.
 The MULE carrier will join the Flight Support System, the Super Lightweight Interchangeable Carrier and the Orbital Replacement Unit Carrier in the Payload Hazardous Servicing Facility where the Hubble payload is being prepared for launch.
 The Relative Navigation Sensors and the New Outer Blanket Layers will be on the MULE.
 The payload is scheduled to go to Launch Pad 39A in mid-September to be installed into Atlantis' payload bay.
 Atlantis is targeted to launch Oct.
 8 at 1:34 a.m.
 EDT.
 Photo credit: NASA/Jack Pfaller

 CAPE CANAVERAL, Fla. – A second shipping container of major flight hardware for space shuttle Atlantis' STS-125 mission to NASA's Hubble Space Telescope comes to rest inside the airlock at the Payload Hazardous Servicing Facility at NASA's Kennedy Space Center.
 The container holds the Super Lightweight Interchangeable Carrier and the Orbital Replacement Unit Carrier.
 In the facility, preparations will begin for its targeted October launch.
 The payload carriers will be prepared for the integration of telescope science instruments, both internal and external replacement components, as well as the flight support equipment to be used by the astronauts during the servicing mission.
 The three payload carriers or pallets are the Flight Support System, the SLIC and the ORUC.
 At the end of July, a fourth and final carrier, the Multi-Use Lightweight Equipment carrier will join the others in the Payload Hazardous Servicing Facility where the Hubble payload is being prepared for launch.
 Photo credit: NASA/Amanda Diller